Love Many Things: A Reflection on Gratitude and Abundance

 “It is good to love many things, for therein lies the true strength…”

-—these small blooms remind us that strength and beauty lie in abundance, in the joyful embrace of all the blessings we’ve been given.
-Every tiny flower is a testament to the patient work of God’s hand, a living symbol of how even the smallest acts of love, gathered together, can transform a garden—or a life—into something truly extraordinary.
+These small blooms remind me that strength and beauty lie in abundance, in the joyful embrace of all the blessings we’ve been given.
+Every tiny flower is a testament to the patient work of God’s hand, a living symbol of how even the smallest acts of love, gathered together, can transform a garden or a life into something truly extraordinary.

 Lilac: A Symbol of Renewal and Love